The Linen from Heaven: Israel’s Exiles, the Chosen Priesthood, and the Witness of the Gentiles

 The Prophetic Sequence: From Exile to Witness

-1. Symbolic Layer: The unclean animals represent Israel and Judah’s exiles, now cleansed and drawn into the heavenly linen — the restored priesthood, the New Jerusalem.
+Symbolic: The unclean animals represent Israel’s exiles, cleansed and circumcised in heart, drawn into the heavenly linen as the restored priesthood.

 The New Heavens and Earth Descending

-Acts 10–11 is the hinge between Israel’s restoration and the world’s awakening.
+Acts 10–11 marks the turning point between Israel’s restoration and the nations’ awakening:

 The linen sheet is heaven’s garment — the descending New Jerusalem.